 Therefore, the payoff to the spark spread option is multiplicatively separable in load and fuel.
-Consequently, it is possible to utilize the ? decomposition to
+Consequently, it is possible to utilize the Pirrong and Jer-

 10 This assumption can be readily modified.

 11 The daily strike put payoff is defined analogously.